Ebrahim-Adel-Mahmoud/Ebrahim-Adel-Mahmoud/README.md

 <p align="center">
 I'm a Backend Laravel Developer with 4+ years of experience building scalable web applications using PHP and Laravel.
-I enjoy designing clean architectures, developing secure RESTful APIs, optimizing databases, and deploying applications to production.
+Passionate about software architecture, secure API development, database optimization, and delivering high-quality backend solutions.
-Currently expanding my frontend skills with React.js to become a Full Stack Developer.
+Currently learning React.js to become a Full Stack Developer.
 </p>

 ---